Vincent Mousseau

 🗺️

-I acknowledge that I live and work on the unceded territory of Tiohtià:ke/Mooniyang, colonially referred to as Montréal, which has been a meeting place for many Indigenous nations, including the Kanien’kehá:ka, recognized as the traditional stewards of these lands.
+I live and work on the unceded territory of Tiohtià:ke/Mooniyang, colonially known as Montréal — a gathering place for many Indigenous Nations, including the Kanien’kehá:ka, who are recognized as traditional stewards of these lands.

-As a student at Dalhousie University, I also acknowledge that the university operates in the unceded territories of the Mi’kmaw, Wolastoqey, and Peskotomuhkati Peoples, all sovereign nations with inherent rights as the original caretakers of these lands.
-The Peace and Friendship Treaties, which are still in effect, remind us of our collective obligations to honour these agreements.
-Section 35 of the Constitution Act, 1982, recognizes and affirms Aboriginal and Treaty rights, and it’s essential that we uphold these responsibilities in practice, not just in words.
+As a PhD student at Dalhousie University and a registered social worker, I also acknowledge that the university operates within the unceded and ancestral territories of the Mi’kmaw, Wolastoqey, and Peskotomuhkati Peoples — sovereign Nations with inherent rights and responsibilities.
+The Peace and Friendship Treaties, which remain in effect, are not historical relics but living agreements.
+They call all of us, especially settlers, to uphold our responsibilities in practice, not only in words.
+Section 35 of the Constitution Act, 1982, affirms Aboriginal and Treaty rights — but it is our collective obligation to ensure these rights are respected, protected, and upheld.